naeemprasla/api-to-wp/README.md

 1. Copy the `APItoWP.php` file to your WordPress plugin or theme directory
 2. Include it in your project:

+### How to use this file:
+1. Save this content as `README.md` in your project root
+2. Customize the sections as needed for your specific implementation
+3. Add any additional usage examples or configuration options
+4. Update the requirements section if needed

+The markdown includes:
+- Clear section headers
+- Code blocks with syntax highlighting
+- JSON examples
+- Feature highlights
+- Installation and usage instructions
+- License information

 ```php
 require_once 'path/to/APItoWP.php';